snu-dbs/prevision/slab-benchmark/prevision/README.md

 To reproduce the paper, we need to create dense tall-skinny matrices, sparse tall-skinny matrices, and square matrices for PageRank.
 This generator relies on [SLAB benchmark](https://adalabucsd.github.io/slab.html) for generating tall-skinny matrices.
-This repository is based on the benchmark and we already made some modification, so you don't need to download it again.
+This repository is based on the benchmark and we already made some modifications, so you don't need to download it again.

-First, we are going to generate CSV files using SLAB benchmark.
+First, we are going to generate CSV files using the SLAB benchmark.
-Using the generated CSV files and PageRank CSV files that downloaded from the Internet (we will describe it), we will convert those to each format of the comparsion systems.
+Using the generated CSV files and PageRank CSV files that were downloaded from the Internet (we will describe PageRank stuff soon), we will convert those to each format of the comparison systems.

 ### Generating CSV Files for Tall-Skinny Matrices

 #### Preparation

-Since SLAB uses Python 2, create virtualenv environment using Python 2 and install requirements as follows.
+Since SLAB uses Python 2, create a virtualenv environment using Python 2 and install requirements as follows.

 ```bash
 virtualenv -p $(which python2) venv2